 - When cleaning possessions, surfaces, or removing the contents of your vacuum cleaner, do so outside, wearing protective gloves, a N-95 respirator and protective clothing.
 Never walk into your property wearing this protection, as it could cause cross-contamination.

 - Wrap everything you intend to remove from your home in plastic bags – doubled up.

 - If you suspect a second source of mold contamination (ie. your office) you can use a mold spray such as Concrobium or EC3 Mold Solution on your clothes and everyday belongings to avoid cross contamination.

 - Remember that certain items can survive mold spray decontamination better than others – avoid bringing papers, books, used computers, and soft furnishings that may already be compromised into the house.

-Above all, though it can be tempting to make a number of huge changes all at once, I recommend consulting a doctor that specializes in mold illness and taking action a little at a time.
+Above all, though it can be tempting to make a number of huge changes all at once, I recommend consulting a functional medicine doctor that specializes in mold illness and taking action a little at a time.
 I hope this helps you know exactly what to do in the case of mold.